walterrq/laf_BRIL_2025/README.md

 python runner_laf.py --path <path/to/the/pickle/files> --fill <number_of_the_fill_in_the_given_path>
 ```

-The output plot will be stored in the folder `results` with the fill number.
+The output plot will be stored in the folder `src/results` with the fill number.